BCV Architecture + Interiors

 Colin Alley—associate principal and director of operations—joined BCV in 1999 as a junior project manager.
 With a master’s degree in architecture, Alley handles design work and serves as the ombudsman between the project managers and controller, weaving together project demands and staff availability to optimize his team’s scheduling.

 Before finding Mosaic, Alley and his team were using their accounting software’s planning module.
-However, according to Alley, it was challenging: "From an architect’s point of view, at least, it’s completely unintuitive and just very obtuse in how you put information in and get information out."
+However, according to Alley, it was challenging: "it’s completely unintuitive and just very obtuse in how you put information in and get information out."
 In fact, no matter what Alley tried, he always felt like he was doing something wrong because he couldn’t extract the information he wanted.
 Eventually, everyone gave up on using it, which left their controller in a bad situation.
 "The interface was just inefficient and ineffective for us," Alley said.
 So, they turned to Excel, which wasn’t much better.
 "I was literally using colored bars across like months of study," Alley said.
 "It was cobbling together, to be honest."

 Then, Alley came across Mosaic.
 It did exactly what BCV wished their prior software did.
-According to Alley, he was eager to be an early adopter of Mosaic, because it meant a level of "authorship and input on what the system could do going forward."
 But, really, it was Mosaic’s integration with the BCV team’s existing accounting software that sealed the deal: "If it didn't have that integration," Alley said.
 "I would be like, OK, this is nice, but should we really pay for something that doesn't tie into our system that shows everything else?
 So, that integration is a really good thing."